Appinventiv Call Button

 Big data analytics use cases

-The telecom industry is starting to leverage big data analytics to monitor and manage network capacity effectively, build predictive capacity models and use it for planning network expansion decisions.
+The telecom industry is starting to leverage big data analytics to monitor and manage network capacity effectively, build predictive capacity models and use them for planning network expansion decisions.

-Based on real-time analytics, they can also develop predictive capacity forecasting models and plan for additional capacity in case of outages.
+Based on real-time analytics, they can also develop predictive capacity-forecasting models and plan for additional capacity in the event of outages.

-Data analytics for telecom can also help detect anomalies and ensure that the network systems execute in a secure, reliable, and efficient manner.
+Data analytics for telecom can also help detect anomalies and ensure that network systems operate securely, reliably, and efficiently.

 For example, data analytics in the telecom industry can help operators proactively reach out to high-value customers who have experienced a series of quality issues or reported negative experiences regarding the service on social media.